tedkim97/tedkim97.github.io/_posts/2025-08-30-rust_cpp_reference_mistakes.md

 auto data_owner = FactoryFunction(std::move(expensive_to_copy));
 ```

-However, moving in this context adds extra restrictions to the original type.
-After an object that have been "moved", that you're not supposed to use the original object after it's been moved or else you've introducing potential bugs.
+However, moving in this context adds extra restrictions to the original object.
+After an object that have been "moved from", that you're not supposed to use the original object after it's been moved or else you've introducing potential bugs.
 For example, even though the below compiles, the snippet is bad and linters will complain about it.

 ```cpp
 Data expensive_to_copy = Data{...};